Q-dimi/return_tests/README.md

 # Creating Functions

-If you dont feel like writing out all the functions, run the below and a functions file with all your functions will be created for you.
+If you dont feel like writing out all the functions, run the below and a functions file will be created for you.
+Objects are horizontally formatted.

 ```js
 var return_tests = require("return_tests");